 The Washington University in St. Louis Career Center offers career development support that includes individualized coaching around internship, co-op and job-seeking skills, résumé writing, interviewing, and networking.
 The Center’s comprehensive career resources include workshops and events, both in print and online information/tools, and on-campus recruitment interviews with major local, national and international organizations.
 The Career Center hosts Walk-In hours for Engineering students in Lopata Hall, Room 303 (Engineering Student Services): Monday - Thursday, 1:30 – 4PM.

-Engineering undergraduate students may receive free one-on-one tutoring for each course.
-Engineering Student Services coordinates free tutoring for the math, chemistry and physics courses required for an Engineering degree.
+Engineering undergraduate students may receive free one-on-one tutoring for select courses.
+Engineering Undergraduate Student Services coordinates free tutoring for the math, chemistry and physics courses required for an Engineering degree in addition to several Engineering courses.

 >> Request a tutor via google doc.